mKeRix/room-assistant/docs/integrations/bluetooth-classic.md

 ::: warning

-This integration cannot be used together with [Bluetooth Low Energy](./bluetooth-low-energy).
+Using this together with [Bluetooth Low Energy](./bluetooth-low-energy) requires multiple Bluetooth adapters.

 :::